CrayLabs/NCAR_ML_EKE/README.md

 the computational setup described by the script suits your system.

-This script assumes launching on a slurm cluster with at least
+This script assumes launching on a Slurm cluster with at least
    - 228 CPU nodes with 96 cpus (including hyperthreads)
    - 16 nodes with P100 GPUs and 36 cpu cores (including hyperthreads)

-This can be changed to suit your system with the parameters listed below
+This can be changed to suit your system with the parameters listed below.

 To run the exact same experiment as our paper, increase the time in both batch jobs and the number of days to 10 years.
-This is hopefully obvious how to do in the script.
+It is hopefully obvious how to do this in the script.

 Once configured, the entire workload can be executed with